rooty0/find-iam-user-by-key/README.md

 Key Features of this tool:

 * Simple.
 Just bash scrips
 * Can be used for search in multiple accounts at same time.
-You just need to simply provide profiles in your configuration file
+You just need to provide profiles in the configuration file of this tool
-* Really fast!
+* Really fast!!!
 Because of cache strategy

 There are some solutions online ([like this one](https://gist.github.com/OnlyInAmerica/9964456 "Find an AWS IAM user corresponding to an AWS Access Key")) which can do similar things, but they doesn't fit with features above.

 ###populate_iam_users